ssnowden/GitaLabRunner/readme.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-3. you should then be able to login with `ssh -p '22' 'deploymentagent@hatch.deployment.com'`.
+3. you should then be able to login with `ssh -i ~/.ssh/your_key deploymentagent@hatch.deployment.com`.
 4. The will look something like (note the change in the command line prompt from bash-5.1# - local - to deploymentagent@xxxxxxxxx:~$ - the server.):

 ``` bash